C# 8: Nullable Reference Types

 #Preconditions attributes: AllowNull / DisallowNull

-Some cases cannot be expressed only with a nullable type.
-This may be the case when the type has multiple usages.
-For instance, a property can allow null in the setter but may return a non-null value in the getter.
+Some cases cannot be expressed with a nullable type alone.
+This often occurs when a type has multiple usages.
+For instance, a property may accept null in the setter but always return a non-null value in the getter.

 C#